AVO proceedings involving children

 Practical considerations

-• have regard to whether contact with both parents is in the best interests of the child concerned (see ss 60CB–60CG), and
+have regard to whether spending time with both parents is in the best interests of the child concerned (see ss 60CB–60CG), and

 The court should exercise caution when utilising powers under s 68R and be satisfied the application is not simply seeking to appeal or revisit existing family law orders.